01fe23bcs144/DAA-project/README.md

 - **Exponential (O(2ⁿ))**: Relevant in more complex scenarios, exemplified by the N-Queens problem.
 ---

-### **3.Take away from different design principles from chapter 2 (can use the notes provided)**
+### 3 Take away from different design principles from Chapter 2
-The following design principles are essential to effective problem-solving:
 1. **Divide and Conquer**: Splitting problems into smaller, manageable components for easier resolution (as demonstrated in merge sort).
 2. **Greedy Approach**: Making optimal local decisions at each stage to achieve a globally optimal solution (e.g., Kruskal’s algorithm for Minimum Spanning Trees).
 3. **Dynamic Programming**: Addressing overlapping subproblems systematically (such as computing the Fibonacci sequence).